KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 }
 ```

-For the int data type with its $2^{32}=4294967296$ we see the averages *very* close to the expected values.
+For the `int` data type with its $2^{32}=4,294,967,296$ values we see the averages *very* close to the expected values.

-This time the range is big enough, so we can eventually feed the Random Bit Stream Tester.
+This time the range is big enough, so we can feed the Random Bit Stream Tester.

 **`testIntDistPattern()`**

 ![testIntDistPattern](testIntDistPattern.png)

-I see two errors for the last two tests I could not find any explanation but the other tests look great.
+I see two errors for the last two tests I could not find any explanation for - but the other tests look great!

 We can assume that the 1 million bits created from the sequence indeed *look random*.

 #### Results `long`